top of page

 Conclusion

 Dry socket is a painful but temporary condition.
 Although the pain can be very severe, it is not dangerous, not an infection, and always heals completely.
-With proper postoperative care—and early treatment if symptoms occur—patients can recover quickly and comfortably.
+The mainstay of dry socket management is effective pain management and reassurance whilst the dry socket resolves.

 If you think you may have a dry socket or your pain is worsening instead of improving, reach out to a dental professional promptly.
-Early treatment makes a remarkable difference
+Early and appropriate treatment makes a remarkable difference.

 Hours